McQuinTrix/gridstack.js/README.md

 ## Override resizable/draggable options

 You can override default `resizable`/`draggable` options.
-For instance to enable other then bottom right resizing handle you can init gridsack like:
+For instance to enable other then bottom right resizing handle you can init gridstack like:

 ```javascript
 $('.grid-stack').gridstack({